Shaishta-Anjum/Shaishta-Anjum/README.md

 # 👋 Hello there!
-I'm Shaishta Anjum 👩‍💻
+I'm Shaishta Anjum

 <div align="center">
   <img src="https://media.giphy.com/media/nP1I08QRJC7wTo60dL/giphy.gif" width="400"/>
 </div>

-### 🌟 About Me:
+### 🌜 About Me:

-- 🏫 Currently navigating the exciting world of Artificial Intelligence at Sri Venkateshwara College of Engineering (2021-2025).
+- 🏫 Currently Pursuing Engineering in Artificial Intelligence at Sri Venkateshwara College of Engineering (2021-2025).
-- 🚀 Aspiring Data Analyst on a mission to master the art of data analysis using Python, SQL, Power BI, and Excel.
+- ⚡ Aspiring Data Analyst on a mission to master the art of data analysis using Python, SQL, Power BI, and Excel.
 - 😄 Pronouns: She/Her
 - 📚 Fun fact: Beyond the code, I find solace in the captivating world of novels.